 The Courts have rules about the proper place to conduct a hearing.
 Your opposition may be able to persuade the Court that the matter should be heard in a different Court, or even in a different state.
 The logistics can suddenly become a very big problem for you.
 Has your lawyer discussed whether your matter could be moved?

 Unlike criminal matters, civil or commercial litigation is decided by a judge rather than a jury.
 Even with a judge deciding the outcome litigation can be hard to predict because you cannot know with certainty what evidence your opposition will present or which side's evidence the judge will find more persuasive.
-Has your lawyers promised you complete success or have they been brutally honest with you regarding the strength of your evidence?
+Have your lawyers promised you complete success or have they been brutally honest with you regarding the strength of your evidence?

 No matter what the facts of your case, you are going to lose if you cannot produce “admissible evidence”.
 This means evidence supporting your case in a form acceptable to the Court.
-Your evidence also has to be relevant to your case, and persuasive.
+Your evidence also has to be relevant to your case, and be persuasive.
 Has your lawyer properly explained to you why he or she (and the barrister) seem to be ignoring the “killer points” you want to make to the judge?

 Preparation for trial is extremely labour intensive and therefore expensive.
 In many cases the legal costs end up exceeding the amount of money in dispute.
 Has your lawyer given you a properly reasoned and calculated estimate of the costs you will be facing in a worst case scenario, or did they seem to pull a figure out of thin air?